tagtogorg/tagtog-doc/webeditor.md

       <p>The text is displayed in the document area.
 There you can read and annotate text.</p>
       <h4>Text annotations</h4>
       <p>Once a piece of text is annotated, it becomes an entity.
 In tagtog you can operate with entities and do things as normalize them, relate them, etc.</p>
-      <p>The background color of each annotation depends is the color picked for the Entity Type.
+      <p>The background color of each annotation depends on the color picked for the Entity Type.
 The font color changes based on the background color so the contrast is appropriate to read.</p>
       <br/>
       {% include image.html name="editor-annotations.PNG" caption="In green the gene names, in red the mutations.
 Font color change depending on the entity background color" %}
     </div>